Twelve-Tips-To-Avoid-Software-Project-Failure

 Business leaders are tired of software implementations that do more harm than good.
-Many have been burned by big ticket solutions which, even if the technical implementation has gone relatively smoothly, ie, the ‘go-live’ comes in more or less on time and budget – the changes it heralds just don’t stick and the solution doesn’t deliver on its promises.
+Many have been burned by big-ticket solutions which — even if the technical implementation has gone relatively smoothly (i.e. the ‘go-live’ happens more or less on time and within budget) — fail to deliver lasting value.
+The promised changes don’t stick, and the solution doesn’t live up to expectations.

-It’s not only expensive and complex software projects that fail.
+It’s not only expensive or complex software projects that fail.
 According to the Standish Group's 2020 CHAOS report, two-thirds of all software projects fail.

-But it’s the legion of ERP disasters that usually grab attention as they often result in the loss of millions of dollars and disruption to business operations.
+But it’s the legion of ERP disasters that usually grab attention, as they often result in millions of dollars in losses and widespread business disruption.
 Up to 50% of ERP implementations fail the first time around, with 64% of ERP projects going over budget and 30% taking longer than expected.

-Denis Bensch, CIO, FlowCentric Technologies, says there are many different ways in which a software project can be deemed a failure.
-It can, for example, manifest as one in which the implementation is cancelled during its development – often because the company runs out of time or money.
+Denis Bensch, CIO at FlowCentric, notes that there are many ways in which a software project can be deemed a failure.
+For example, failure may take the form of an implementation being cancelled partway through — often because the company runs out of time or money.

-Often, the project is completed but ends up being under-utilised, usually because its features and functions don’t deliver what the business needs or was promised.
+Often, the project is technically completed but ends up under-utilised, usually because its features and functions don’t deliver what the business actually needs — or what was promised.

-And sometimes, failure can occur for reasons beyond the control of the company or the implementor, such as natural or economic disasters such as or 2012's Hurricane Sandy or the COVID-19 pandemic.
+And sometimes, failure stems from external events beyond the control of the company or the implementor, such as natural or economic disasters — for example, 2012's Hurricane Sandy or the COVID-19 pandemic.

-Whatever the reason for the failure, the result is inevitably the same – financial and organisational losses.
+Whatever the cause, the result is usually the same: financial losses and organisational strain.

 The 12 most common reasons for software implementation failures include: